Permafrost/Tundra/README.md

 * `$schedule` is an IData document representing the task to be scheduled.
+  * `name` is an optional unique identity for this scheduled task, provided by the creator of the task.
+This value will be added to the input pipeline of the resulting scheduled task as `$schedule.name`, and provides easy identification for the creator of instances of this task post-creation.
   * `type` describes the type of schedule to be created, and is a choice of the following:
     * `once` will schedule the service to execute one time only